doniacld/outdoorsight/README.md

 ```

 * cmd : contains the main
-* doc : contains the swagger API documentation in YAML
+* doc : contains the swagger API documentation in YAML and the generated html
 * internal/db : contains all db methods related
 * internal/endpointdef : contains the meta to define an endpoint
 * internal/endpoints : contains all the endpoints